qmorrier/SshCommander/README.md

 ```
 Will execute **ls**, then wait 2 seconds, then re-execute **ls**

+### Enter commands
+You enter the list of commands on the **Command** area (bottom left).
+The result of the execution is outputted in the **Response** area (bottom right).
+For some SSH server like any standart Linux server, it is necessary to set the PATH environnement variable to find basic commands.
+Here is the PATH that I commonly use:
+**PATH=/usr/lib64/qt-3.3/bin:/usr/local/bin:/bin:/usr/bin:/usr/local/sbin:/usr/sbin:/sbin:/home/administrator/bin
+**

+### Export result directly into files
 The option **Export as files**, creates a directory in the same folder where the executable jar is, with as name the cureent date/time.
 Within this folder, it creates one file per host holding the result of the command.
 There is also a root file, wich hold all the logs (just like the *Response* area).

+### Change font size
 You can increase or degrease the font size via:
 **[CTRL]** + **mouse wheel**

+### Change colors / theme
 You can switch the dark theme to default SWING theme via:
 **[CTRL]** + **[b]**